Dynamic Resource Allocation

 In contrast to native resources (CPU, RAM) and extended resources (managed by a device plugin, advertised by kubelet), without structured parameters the scheduler has no knowledge of what dynamic resources are available in a cluster or how they could be split up to satisfy the requirements of a specific ResourceClaim.
 Resource drivers are responsible for that.
 They mark ResourceClaims as "allocated" once resources for it are reserved.
 This also then tells the scheduler where in the cluster a ResourceClaim is available.

-In that mode, the scheduler checks all ResourceClaims needed by a Pod and creates a PodScheduling object where it informs the resource drivers responsible for those ResourceClaims about nodes that the scheduler considers suitable for the Pod.
+When a pod gets scheduled, the scheduler checks all ResourceClaims needed by a Pod and creates a PodScheduling object where it informs the resource drivers responsible for those ResourceClaims about nodes that the scheduler considers suitable for the Pod.
 The resource drivers respond by excluding nodes that don't have enough of the driver's resources left.
 Once the scheduler has that information, it selects one node and stores that choice in the PodScheduling object.
 The resource drivers then allocate their ResourceClaims so that the resources will be available on that node.
 Once that is complete, the Pod gets scheduled.

 As part of this process, ResourceClaims also get reserved for the Pod.
 Currently ResourceClaims can either be used exclusively by a single Pod or an unlimited number of Pods.